vinitkumar/vinitkumar.github.com/about.md

   feature: so-simple-sample-image-4.jpg
 ---

-I am Vinit and I am a JavaScript/nodejs/Python developer with an awesome Dutch company known as [Changer](http://changer.nl).
+Hello, I am Vinit.
+I work at this awesome Dutch company, [Changer](http://changer.nl).
+I work as a developer on our array of web products.

-I contribute a lot to open source and love writing code.
-I love good coffee, good food and a peaceful life.
-I am a big fan of classical rock and british rock bands.I write my code on Vim(some ST2 too).
-Here is more about my setup [here](http://vinitkumar.me/articles/my-setup/).
+Quite recently, i have been working on our product [Socialschools](http://socialschools.nl).

-I also maintain another popular technology blog named as [Gotchacode](http://www.gotchacode.com).
-I am sure you would love to read some of them.
+In startups, you get to work on lot of interesting technologies.
+I have mostly self taught myself Python, C/C++, Linux and JavaScript.
+I love dabbling with good code and frameworks.
+Nodejs, Django and AngularJS are my recent obsession.
+I love hacking on them and creating apps.

-**(All the views presented here are my personal and have no connections with my Employers).**
+I also enjoy doing Maths and Physics and have some interest in Economics, Chess.
+I keenly follow a variety of sports including Chess, Formala One and Tennis.